mattroger-work/onboarding_web_app/README.md

 * Change the full time list from DL to an O365 app
     * rn I can only update the customers group and not full time cuz customers is a security group
-* Find out password polices
 * What password is used when accounts are created
 * Find license ids
+    * acrobat, project, bluebeam, air_magenet
-* So the email sends it adds to groups and takes them off the sharepoint site, but there is an error with the licenses: Unable to update the specified properties for on-premises mastered Directory Sync objects or objects currently undergoing migration, there is also an error with the password reset: Unable to update the specified properties for on-premises mastered Directory Sync objects or objects currently undergoing migration
+* So the email sends it adds to groups and takes them off the sharepoint site, but there is an error with the password reset: Unable to update the specified properties for on-premises mastered Directory Sync objects or objects currently undergoing migration